 Along with brushing, oral rinses and gels may help in the battle against plaque on your cat's teeth.
 Chlorhexidine is the most effective antiseptic for preventing plaque buildup.
 Apply this rinse by squirting a small amount inside the cheek on each side of the mouth.
 Apply the gel directly to the teeth using a brush or finger (keep in mind that many cats object to the taste of these products even if they are flavored).

 For bad plaque problems, a special approved dental diet may help.
 Your vet may recommend kibble that's specially designed or contains chemicals to bind and facilitate breakdown of plaque or tartar.
 While dental chew treats can also be used to supplement tooth brushing, they should not replace your cat's daily oral hygiene routine.

 Annual Dental Checkups for Cats

 To make sure that your cat's mouth remains pain-free and healthy, our veterinarians recommend making annual dental care visits to your vet's office a part of their preventative healthcare routine.
-Your the Pacific Northwest veterinarian will evaluate your pet's oral health on top of their overall physical health and let you know if any professional dental cleaning or surgery is required to restore your cat's good health.
+Your Everett veterinarian will evaluate your pet's oral health on top of their overall physical health and let you know if any professional dental cleaning or surgery is required to restore your cat's good health.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.